SheplX/Todo-Full-Stack-Deployment-GitOps/README.md

     - ability to scale up/down the replica number for each app.
     - ability to set up the database service name for the Mongo-express web app so it can connect to the right database and visualize it.
     - ability to set up the image repository & tag name for front & backend deployment. this will be customized dynamically by GitHub actions.
-- The great point here that Argo supports the values setup during the app deployment. this is great for some options like vault tokens or even any another credentials.
+- The great point here is that Argo supports the values setup during the app deployment. this is great for some options like vault tokens or even any other credential.

 # Full cycle test